Avoid These 17 Startup Marketing Mistakes

 Mistake #12 - Having inadequate focus on the user experience

-Startups can easily end up with poor user experience (UX) due to trying to keep costs down; money is always a problem when starting.
+Startups can easily end up with poor user experience (UX) as a result of trying to keep costs down; money is always a problem when starting.
 Ensure it functions rather than investing everything in making your product as shiny and pretty as possible.
 This may seem intuitive, but you'd be amazed at how often this mistake is made.
 If the UX is not good, you won't make it anyway, so none of your marketing efforts will matter.

 Mistake #13 - Neglecting clear calls-to-action when they're needed